-The Laplace transform of a function defined on is defined as the improper integral, an integral transform of a function to a function of a complex variable .
+The Laplace transform of a function defined on is defined as an integral transform of a function to a function of a complex variable .

 The inverse Laplace transform reverses this process.
-The domain and range of are in the set of real numbers, while the domain and range of is in the complex plane (sometimes called the -domain, -plane, frequency domain), where has units of hertz, hence the frequency domain.
+The domain and range of are in the set of real numbers, while the domain and range of are in the complex plane (-domain, -plane, frequency domain), where has units of hertz.

 The real part of is only defined for , where is the exponential class bounding growth rate.
 What this means is that any function is only defined for values of that satisfy this property.
 Otherwise it’s undefined.